erdc/pynirom/README.md

 ## Acknowledgments

-* Thank you to ERDC-HPC facilities for support with valuable computational infrastructure
+* Thank you to ERDC-HPC facilities for support with valuable computational infrastructure.
 * Thank you to ORISE for support with appointment to the Postgraduate Research Participation Program.

 Inspiration, code snippets, etc.